Protecting Animals. Educating Humans.

 Developing the first and only Domestic Violence Pet Assistance program in the St. Louis area.
 Since 1998, this program has assisted women leaving abusive homes by fostering their pets while they regain their independence.

-Most recently, creating the APA Pet Transfer Program.
+The APA Pet Transfer Program.
 This program brings animals from overcrowded shelters in our area to our Adoption Center, where we have a larger pool of adopters and the resources to assist.
-In 2014, the APA transferred in 414 animals, and then 1,024 animals in 2015.
+In 2014, the first year of the program, the APA transferred in 414 animals.
+In 2017, the program brought in 1,500 animals.
 To date, the program has a 98% success rate.